Dipti-24/COLD_EMAIL_GENERATOR/README.md

 **Features**

-Job Scraping & Processing: Extracts job details such as role, experience, skills, and description from the given URL.Cold Email Generation: Generates personalized cold emails based on job descriptions and a predefined AI prompt.✅ Follow-up Email: Creates follow-up emails based on the number of days since the initial contact.✅ Portfolio Integration: Matches job-related skills with relevant portfolio links stored in a ChromaDB vector database.✅ Interactive UI: Uses Streamlit for an intuitive user interface.
+1. Job Scraping & Processing: Extracts job details such as role, experience, skills, and description from the given URL.
+2. Cold Email Generation: Generates personalized cold emails based on job descriptions and a predefined AI prompt.
+3. Follow-up Email: Creates follow-up emails based on the number of days since the initial contact.
+4. Portfolio Integration: Matches job-related skills with relevant portfolio links stored in a ChromaDB vector database.
+5. Interactive UI: Uses Streamlit for an intuitive user interface.

-**Tech Stack**
+**Tech Use**

 **1.Python**